OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 Demonstrates how to:

-    Generate validation data for the OPERA DSWx product.
-The OPERA DSWx validation data will be freely available.
+    Generate validation data for the OPERA Dynamic Surface Water Extent (DSWx) product.
+This guide shows the steps that the OPERA DSWx team follows to generate validation data from PlanetScope satellite optical imagery.
+The validation data consists of a classified raster that labels pixels water and not water.
+These data are necessary to validate the OPERA DSWx products which will be made from the NASA Harmonized Landsat and Sentinel-2 (HLS) data.
+All OPERA DSWx validation data will be freely available.

 ## Contents